flutter/slideplayer/README.md

 ## Features
 - Supports any properly formatted presentation.
 See the [wiki](https://github.com/flutter/slideplayer/wiki) for details on the file format.
-- Live updates when presentation file is updated and saved
+- Live updates when presentation file is updated and saved.
-- Advancement steps
+- Advancement steps.
-- Reveal animations
+- Reveal animations.
-- Custom Flutter content (requires code changes)
+- Custom Flutter content (requires code changes).

 # Getting Started